jobergner/backent-cli/README.md

 pig := engine.CreatePig()
 ```
 ## deleters
-You can delete created elements just as easily as you created them:
+You can delete created entitys just as easily as you created them:
 ```JSON
 {
     "chicken": {